uniformdev/nextjs-add-uniform-walkthrough/README.md

-# Example for Netlify Edge Functions
+# UniformConf without Uniform

-This is an example supporting [this tutorial](https://docs.uniform.app/context/reference/netlify).
+This is a baseline app that is used for a tutorial on how to add Uniform to an existing Next.js project.

 ## Getting Started